tabilizzy/mean_absolute_error/README.md

-# mean_absolute_error
+# mean_absolute and square_error
-how to calculate the mean absolute error
+how to calculate the mean absolute and square error